 Getting the right life insurance policy means working out how much money you need to protect your dependents.
 This sum must take into account their living costs, as well as any outstanding debts, such as a mortgage.
-This guide will help you understand the different types of policy available and how they work and the difference between joint and single cover.
+This guide will help you understand the different types of policy available, how they work and the difference between joint and single cover.

 Choosing the right type of life insurance